harperreed/harper.blog/content/post/digital-contact-tracing-exposure-alerting.md

 * * *

-> There are only two hard things in Computer Science: cache invalidation and naming things.
->
-> -- Phil Karlton

-* * *

 Over the past 6 weeks, I have been working with some fantastic people to help figure out what tech is appropriate to address the Covid19 crisis.
 I am skeptical of technology being the hammer that matches all these nails - but there are appropriate uses.